 Vintage love for Vespa and Beetle

 What is your favorite mode of travel?
 Don’t say it’s by the car?!

 But it is!!
 I find that driving somewhere is the best way to be as free as you can possibly be.
-I usually try to have a bit of a mix to be fair; I usually get out of London by plane, arrive at the destination and, if it’s a city, I’ll walk and use public transports, then rent a car and discover what’s outside of it.
+I usually try to have a bit of a mix to be fair; I usually get out of London by plane, arrive at the destination and, if it’s a city, I’ll walk and use public transport, then rent a car and discover what’s outside of it.
 But if I could choose one type of transportation for the rest of my life, it would probably have to be a Vespa or an old VW beetle!

 I’ve always been quite an old soul.
 Already when I was just a kid, I would only listen to my dad’s musicKim Leuenberger

 How did your love for small retro toy cars come about?

 I’ve always been quite an old soul.
-Already when I was just a kid, I would only listen to my dad’s music, The Beatles, Supertramp, Pink Floyd.
+Already when I was just a kid, I would only listen to my dad’s music, The Beatles, Supertramp, and Pink Floyd.
 I loved the sound, that unique universe, and the color of the music, so the love for retro cars came quite naturally with it too, as my whole family was into cars.
 The first toy as it were was gifted to me by my parents, and then I just found myself buying and receiving more of them with time going by!

 Small cars as extra luggage

 Now when you are traveling across Europe or Asia, what does it look like?
 With how many cars are you typically traveling?

 I usually take about 2-3 cars with me when I’m traveling, different sizes, different models, and colors.
 I always find that one suits a situation more than the other, and it always depends on the light and the mood of the place that day.
 Let’s say, I’m very rarely carrying a light bag with me.
-I had to compromise on the camera and lenses weight to allow more of it to be cars.
+I had to compromise on the camera and lens weight to allow more of it to be cars.